MIROC-DOC/model_description/md_en/d-time.md

 ## Time integration.

-The time difference scheme is essentially a leap frog.
+The time difference scheme is basically a leap frog.
-However, the diffusion terms and physical process terms are backward or forward differences.
+However, the terms of the diffusion terms and physical processes are backward or forward differences.
 A time filter (Asselin, 1972) is used to suppress the computational mode.
-In order to increase the value of $\Delta t$, we use a time filter (Asselin, 1972), Applying the semi-implicit method to the gravitational wave term (Bourke, 1988).
+And to make the $\Delta t$ larger,
+Applying the semi-implicit method to the term gravitational wave (Bourke, 1988).

-### Time integration and time filtering by leap frog
+### Time integration and time filtering with leap frog

-We use leap frog as a time integration scheme for advection terms and so on.
+The leap frog is used as a time integration scheme for advection terms and so on.
 The backward difference of $2 \Delta t$ is used for the horizontal diffusion term.
-The pseudo $p$ surface correction of the diffusion term and the frictional heat by horizontal diffusion term are combined with treated as a correction and becomes a forward difference in $2 \Delta t$.
+In addition, the pseudo $p$ surface correction of the diffusion term and the frictional heat term by horizontal diffusion are treated as a correction and becomes the forward difference in $2 \Delta t$.
-The physical process terms (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) are treated as We still use the forward difference of $2 \Delta t$.
+The physical process section (${\mathcal F}_\lambda, {\mathcal F}_\varphi, Q, S_q$) is ,
+I still use the forward differential of $2 \Delta t$.
-(However, for the calculation of the time-varying term of vertical diffusion, we treat it as a backward difference.
+(However, we treat the calculation of the time varying term of vertical diffusion as a backward difference.
-Please refer to the chapter on physical processes for details.)
+See the chapter on physical processes for details.)

-Representing each of the forecast variables as ${X}$, we obtain
+Expressed as ${X}$ on behalf of each forecast variable,

 $$
   \hat{X}^{t+\Delta t}